fluca1978/fluca1978.github.io/_posts/2023-11-21-LearnPostgreSQLSecondEdition.md

 Similarly to the previous edition, a [GitHub repository with all the main examples, the Docker containers, and other gadgets is available](https://github.com/PacktPublishing/Learn-PostgreSQL-Second-Edition "{target="_blank"}").

-And as always, me and Enrico will enjoy any feedback and errata that can help us improve, and other readers to get a better experience.
+As always, me and Enrico will enjoy any feedback and errata that can help us improve, and other readers to get a better experience.

+And this post cannot conclude without giving a very warm and special thanks to our technical reviewers *Chris Mair* and *Silvio Trancanella*, who helped us a lot improving the quality and readability of the book.
+I thank also all people at Packt that helped and assisted us during this work.